ramsundar619/Image-classification-from-scratch/README.md

 - Loading Dataset
 - Getting Started
 - Methodology being used for image classification using Keras and Tensorflow library
+- Input
+- Parameters used for libraries
+- Output
 ## Installation
 **Create a conda virtual environment and activate it**
 ```